-Powers, duties and functions of provincial electoral officers
+Powers, duties and functions of provincial electoral officers and functions as may be prescribed.

 8. (1) Subject to the control of the Chief Director, the provincial electoral officer shall assume responsibility for the administration, organization, supervision and conduct of the election for both the National Assembly and the other legislature in the province in respect of which he or she has been appointed.